Dakshina Kannada: Cultures, traditions and rituals

-Most people of this district follow traditions, customs and rituals.
+Most people of this district follow traditional traditions, customs and rituals.
 The district has many temples of Hindu gods and goddesses, which are ancient and have deep spiritualism attached to them.
 The people of Dakshina Kannada worship the Serpent God Subramanya.
 According to legend, the district was reclaimed by Parashurama from the sea.
 According to the 17th-century Malayalam work Keralolpathi, the lands of Kerala and Tulu Nadu were recovered from the sea by the axe-wielding warrior sage Parasurama, the sixth avatar of Vishnu (hence, Kerala is also called Parasurama Kshetram 'The Land of Parasurama').
 Parasurama threw his axe across the sea, and the water receded as far as it reached.

 According to legend, this new area of land extended from Gokarna to Kanyakumari.
 The land which rose from sea was filled with salt and unsuitable for habitation; so Parasurama invoked the Snake King Vasuki, who spat holy poison and converted the soil into fertile lush green land.
 Out of respect, Vasuki and all snakes were appointed as protectors and guardians of the land.
 P. T. Srinivasa Iyengar theorised, that Senguttuvan may have been inspired by the Parasurama legend, which was brought by early Aryan settlers.
 Nagaradhane or snake worship is practiced according to the popular belief of the Naga Devatha to go underground and guard the species on the top.
 Rituals such as Bhuta Kola are performed to satisfy the spirits.
 Kambala, a form of buffalo race on muddy track in the paddy field is organised in 16 sites across the district.
-Cock fight (Kori Katta in Tulu) is another pastime of the rural agrarian people.Yakshagana is the popular folk art of this district.
+Cock fight (Kori Katta in Tulu) is another pastime of the rural agrarian people.
+Yakshagana is the popular folk art of this district.
 The Yakshagana is a night-long dance and drama performance practiced in Tulu Nadu with great fanfare.
 Pilivesha (literally, tiger dance) is a unique form of folk dance in the region fascinating the young and the old alike, which is performed during Dasara and Krishna Janmashtami.
 Karadi Vesha (literally, bear dance) is another popular dance performed during Dasara.
 The people of Dakshina Kannada also celebrate traditional Hindu festivals like Bisu, Yugadi (Ugadi), Krishna Janmashtami, Ganesha Chaturthi, Navaratri (Dasara), Deepavali, Aati Hunime, etc.